-Thanksgiving vocabulary in Spanish
+Thanksgiving Vocabulary in Spanish

-Even though Thanksgiving is not celebrated in Latin Americans countries, many Hispanic have adopted this holiday by mirroring the traditional meal with a Latin twist to it, adding some Latin American recipes to the mix.
+Even though Thanksgiving is not celebrated in Latin American countries, many Hispanic have adopted this holiday by mirroring the traditional meal with a Latin twist to it, adding some Latin American recipes to the mix.

 Día de acción de gracias - Thanksgiving.
 It could be translated literally as the “day of the act of thanks”.

 Otoño - Autumn/Fall.
 In Latin America, the only countries that have enjoyed this beautiful season are Argentina, Chile, Paraguay, Uruguay, the south of Brazil, and the North of Mexico.